fendy-g/family-recipes/desserts/chocolate-chip-cookies.md

 ## Storytime

 How did I come to this recipe?
 Quarantine did things to some people.
 Some... got swole.
 Others... picked up hobbies.
 Me?....
-I was bored and turned to the one thing that never failed me in life... chocolate chip cookies.
+I was bored and turned to the one thing that never failed me in my life... chocolate chip cookies.

 --------

 ## **Ingredients**